MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kequerynodeactiveaffinity2.md

 ## -remarks

 Starting in Windows Server 2022, the operating system no longer splits large NUMA nodes; instead, Windows reports the true NUMA topology of the system.
-When a node contains more than 64 processors, the node spans more than one group.
-In this case, the OS assigns a primary group for each NUMA node.
+When a node contains more than 64 processors, a NUMA node spans across more than a single group.
+In this case, the system assigns a primary group for each NUMA node.
 The primary group is always the one containing the most processors.
+To determine the number of active processors in a given NUMA node (across all groups), call [**KeQueryNodeActiveProcessorCount**](./nf-wdm-kequerynodeactiveprocessorcount.md).
 For more info about this change in behavior, see [NUMA Support](/windows/win32/procthread/numa-support).

 > [!NOTE]
 > To re-enable the legacy node splitting behavior, make the following change to the registry and reboot the system:
 > `reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\NUMA" /v SplitLargeNumaNodes /t REG_DWORD /v 1`

-If your driver maps processors to NUMA nodes by calling [**KeQueryNodeActiveAffinity**](./nf-wdm-kequerynodeactiveaffinity.md), use one of the following workarounds:
+If your driver maps processors to NUMA nodes by calling [**KeQueryNodeActiveAffinity**](./nf-wdm-kequerynodeactiveaffinity.md), and your code runs on systems with more than 64 processors per NUMA node, use one of the following workarounds:

 1. Migrate to the multi-group node affinity APIs (user-mode and kernel-mode), such as **KeQueryNodeActiveAffinity2**.
 2. Call [**KeQueryLogicalProcessorRelationship**](./nf-wdm-kequerylogicalprocessorrelationship.md) with **RelationNumaNode** to directly query the NUMA node associated with a given processor number.